 Kaizen is primarily a term that correlates to a workspace – however, you can also modify it to suit yourself.
 At its core – it is a philosophy that proposes gradual improvement on a regular basis among all the employees of an organization to generate more efficiency.
 “Kaizen: The Japanese Method for Transforming Habits, One Small Step at a Time” by Sarah Harvey is a great pick if you want to bring it down to a personal level – as she explains how to create long-lasting changes with small steps.
 While the essence of the book is that: Break down big goals into small tasks – I truly do it injustice by summing it up in a sentence.
 Adopting Kaizen as a part of your lifestyle can truly help; however, I do recommend reading the book for the best results.
 You can get the book here! 📖

 Zen: The Art of Simple Living by Shunmyo Masuno

 The brevity of this book is the best thing about it, as it elucidates one idea per page: giving you a total of 100 ideas to adopt or work on.
 By definition, Zen is a Japanese school of Mahayana Buddhism that focuses on the importance of meditation and intuition as opposed to ritual worship or study of scriptures.
 However, the book is applicable no matter where your beliefs lie.
 While some ideas presented, like not worrying before bedtime, are pretty cliché, others are pretty new and can help you advance physically and spiritually.
 My favorite has to be that we should live how we want to die.
 It makes me ask a lot of questions about both that I still haven’t found the answers to!
-You can buy this book on Amazon.
+You can get the book here! 📖

 I hope you like these recommendations and will try to pick a few of them up!
 Happy Reading!